irandigitaldemocracy/.github/profile/README.md

 ## Hi there 👋

-🙋‍We are an open digital movement with the goal of bringing democracy to Iran.
+🙋‍We are an opensource digital movement with the goal of bringing democracy to Iran.

 🌈  For contribution please check our repos and join our discussions.

 🗽  Join us!
-This is a open movement without a leader.
+This is aa open movement without a leader.
 We are a community.
 Get in touch with us at [discord](https://discord.gg/2zkS4MekxB) and here.

 <!--